JeanCloud365/blog/_posts/2022-08-18-what-is-in-the-devbox.md

 ## The rise, fall, and resurrection of VDI through IT history

-VDI (short for Virtual Desktop Infrastructure) always was an interesting technology to me.
-The premise of having your digital working environment fully cloud-based in a VM, resilient to hardware failures and aging is something I use and love for both my professional as personal use.
+VDI (short for Virtual Desktop Infrastructure) always has been an interesting technology to me.
+The premise of having your digital working environment fully cloud-based in a VM, resilient to hardware failures and aging is something I use and love for both my professional as personal workloads.
 However, it is also a source of headaches for the IT administrator:

 * If it is a shared VDI, making sure everybody gets a piece of the performance cake, and prevent that somebody is eating it all.
 A solution is to switch to personal VDI, but this increases the costs
 * Making sure that all software needed for an employee is available and up-to-date.
 In some cases even manage different images based on the employee profile